 Our LHW programs, Providers, and community workers address the types of physical activities and foods we enjoy, provide behavioral health care services to support the whole family unit in practical and individualized ways, as well as address overall physical, emotional, and spiritual health promotion opportunities that are inclusive of one’s cultural values and practices.

 - Clinical Assessment, Screening, Consultations & Diagnostic Evaluations

 - Individual Therapy

 - Group Therapy

 - Couples and Mental Therapy

-A person’s health care is composed of physical, emotional/behavioral, oral and spiritual components.
+A person’s health care is composed of physical, emotional/behavioral, and spiritual components.
 Medical problems or conditions can affect us psychologically and good physical health is difficult to maintain if emotional and mental needs are not taken care of.
-Therefore, behavioral health/behavioral medicine are made available to patients as a part of good overall healthcare.
+Therefore, behavioral health/behavioral medicine, motivational coaches, and cultural practitioners are made available to patients as a part of good overall healthcare.
 These services offer assistance when habits, behaviors, stress, worry, or emotional concerns about physical or other life problems interfere with someone’s daily life.

-Primary care providers, local agencies, and individuals are all able to refer and/or make an appointment for behavioral health treatment services by calling (808) 553-5038.
+Primary care providers, local agencies, and individuals are all able to refer and/or make an appointment for behavioral health treatment and program services by calling (808) 553-5038.

 At intake (your first appointment), the behavioral health consultant will ask you specific questions about your physical symptoms, medical/psychiatric history, any emotional concerns you are experiencing, your behaviors, and how all of these might be related.
 Social, family, and cultural factors will also be reviewed.
 Appointments will generally last from 30 minutes to an hour, depending on the individual identified needs of the patient.
 Behavioral health providers frequently work closely with primary care physicians as needed to develop and implement the best integrated health treatment plan with you!